 You will find the Carl Hayden Visitor Center hanging over the east side Glen Canyon overlooking the Glen Canyon Dam.
 Tours of the dam, exhibits, video shows, and a relief map of the entire Glen Canyon area are available for viewing.
 Potential National Park Service Junior Rangers are invited to participate in programs and earn a badge.

 Slot Canyon Tours

 Canyon country is known for its amazing sandstone formations.
 Only minutes away from Page, AZ, you’ll find amazing geological masterpieces carved over millions of years by wind and water.
 Photographers and sightseers enjoy hiking through these breathtaking chasms.
-Slot Canyon Hummer Adventures offers tours to 3 different slot canyons on the Navajo Nation.
-If you’d like to visit Antelope Canyon, contact Antelope Canyon Tours or Chief Tsosie’s Antelope Slot Canyon Tours.
+Several companies offer tours to Antelope Canyon as well as other slot canyons on the Navajo Nation.
+If you’d like to visit a slot canyon, contact Adventurous Antelope Canyon Tours, Antelope Canyon Tours or Chief Tsosie’s Antelope Slot Canyon Tours.

 Visit the John Wesley Powell Museum, Page’s only history museum, and experience memorabilia and photos from Major Powell’s Colorado River voyages, along with a unique collection of Native American and pioneer artifacts, and specialty art exhibits.